codacy/docs/docs/release-notes/self-hosted/self-hosted-v5.0.0.md

 ## Product enhancements

--   Now, Codacy supports linting OpenAPI and AsyncAPI descriptions in either YAML or JSON files using Spectral.
+-   Now, Codacy supports linting OpenAPI and AsyncAPI descriptions in either YAML or JSON files using [Spectral](https://stoplight.io/open-source/spectral/){: target="_blank"}.
 (CY-5088)

 -   You can now [use an organization coding standard](https://docs.codacy.com/v5.0/organizations/using-a-coding-standard/) to apply the same coding best practices, conventions, or security rules to a group of repositories.
 (CY-4654)